-- The cancer all sites mortality rates for ENC have decreased slightly (4%) over 13 years.
-The RNC and NC rates are lower, and have decreased more than ENC, causing these rates to diverge. - The age-adjusted cancer all sites mortality rates for ENC, NC and RNC are all decreasing at about the same level, although the ENC rate is 9% greater than the RNC rate. - The rate trend is decreasing for all regions.
+- The cancer all sites mortality rate trend for ENC has decreased slightly (4%) over 16 years.
+The RNC and NC rates are lower, and have decreased more than ENC. - The age-adjusted cancer all sites mortality rate trend for ENC, NC and RNC are all decreasing, although the ENC rate is 7% greater than the RNC rate. - The rate trend is decreasing for all regions.
 The rate for non-White males is the highest but is decreasing the most.
-White and non-White females show slight decreases. - Both White and non-White cancer mortality trends are decreasing over the 13 year period.
-The Non-White rate decreased 22% and the White rate decreased 15%.
-The non-White rate remains 16% greater than the White rate in 2011. - The moderately reliable 13-year trend for racial disparity shows a 38% decrease.
+White and non-White females show slight decreases. - Both White and non-White cancer mortality trends are decreasing over the 16 year period.
+The Non-White rate decreased 28% and the White rate decreased 18%.
+The non-White rate remains 11% greater than the White rate in 2014. - The moderately reliable 16-year trend for racial disparity shows a 61% decrease.